 It was once a favorite hypothesis that all disease originated in debility, and therefore excitants or stimulants became the most important remedial agents.
 This notion has been received with great favor by persons of intemperate habits.
-Such people generally feel weak early in the morning, and frequently through the day; and as often as they experience this debility, whether in the stomach, the knees, or in the resolution to reform, they resort to the treatment by taking brandy, or some other positive stimulant.
-This frequent and unnatural excitement of the vital energies is followed by a reaction, when the life-forces sink as far below the standard of normal activity as they had been raised above the vital equilibrium.
-At length the organic harmony is permanently interrupted; the nervous system is unstrung; the blood on fire; and fortune, reputation, character and manhood-all wrecked and lost in scenes of wild delirium-are engulfed in a burning sea.
+Such people generally feel weak early in the morning, and frequently through the day; and as often as they experience this debility, whether in the stomach, the knees.

-While morphia, belladonna and stramonium produce similar general effects, physicians have observed that each has a specific action on particular portions of the system, which need not be described in this connection.
+&lt;sup>1While morphia, belladonna and stramonium produce similar general effects, physicians have observed that each has a specific action on particular portions of the system, which need not be described in this connection.